Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Related Work

 While there has been a lot of research on applications for patients, specifically social robots for rehabilitation, our work differs in two key aspects.
-First, we involved both therapists and post-stroke survivors to understand their practices and needs and seek to design how an artificial intelligence (AI) and robotic coach could interact with and guide post-stroke survivor's self-directed rehabilitation.
+First, we involved both therapists and post-stroke survivors to understand their practices and needs and seek to design how an AI and robotic coach could interact with and guide post-stroke survivor's self-directed rehabilitation.
 Prior work described studies with therapists to derive design recommendations \cite{winkle2018social,feingold2020social}, but both \cite{winkle2018social} and \cite{feingold2020social} do not involve the end-user (i.e. post-stroke survivors) in their design processes.
-In addition, we conducted additional interviews with therapists and post-stroke survivors to understand their opinions about an artificial intelligence and robotic coach during the overall process of self-directed rehabilitation instead of focusing on only an individual stage of rehabilitation (e.g. monitoring an exercise \cite{fasola2013socially,swift2015effects,tapus2008user}).
+In addition, we conducted additional interviews with therapists and post-stroke survivors to understand their opinions about an AI and robotic coach during the overall process of self-directed rehabilitation \cite{lee2021interactive} instead of focusing on only an individual step of rehabilitation therapy (e.g. monitoring an exercise \cite{fasola2013socially,swift2015effects,tapus2008user}).